mulesoft/mule-assembly-verifier-plugin/README.md

-[comment]: <> (//@todo: Should we add something about the new Mojo?)
+[comment]: <> (brainstorming: What?
+Why?
+How?)
 # Summary

 Mule Assembly Verifier is a Maven 3 plugin providing fine-grained validation of the assembly/distribution contents.
+Since the plugin's version 2, this plugin also provides the ability to create an assembly descriptor jar (thorough explanation of it below)

+## How Stable is It?

+The plugin has been developed for a Mule project and used by its builds for several years now.
+If it's good enough for a project with ~100 modules, chances are it's good enough for your case, too :) Recent version had major improvements and is no longer tied to Mule - the validation became generic.
+The Mule name is the (beloved) legacy in the name and nothing else.

+## Verifier Mojo

-## Isn't There a Standard 'Maven' Way of Doing the Same?
+### Isn't There a Standard 'Maven' Way of Doing the Same?

 Kind of.
 Recent versions of the assembly plugin added flags for strict filter matching, but it's a drop in the bucket of other problems like: